po-boisvert/Election_Analysis/README.md

 - The percentage of votes from each county out of the total count
 - The county with the highest turnout

-This additional information will provide a deeper insight on where the major votes come and will tell us the weight of each county.
+This additional information will provide a deeper insight on where the votes come and will tell us the weight of each county.

 ## Challenge Summary